Bungee or Spring Rebounder – What is the Difference?

 Smooth, Quiet Bounce: Bungee rebounders use elastic cords instead of metal springs, offering a smoother, quieter bounce.
 This is ideal for indoor use, especially in shared living spaces where noise could be a concern.

-Firmer Bounce: Spring rebounders provide a firmer, more responsive bounce, which some users prefer, especially for more intense workouts.
+Firmer Bounce: Spring Trampolines provide a firmer, more responsive bounce, which some users prefer, especially for more intense workouts.

 Low Impact: The elasticity of bungee cords provides a gentler bounce, which reduces stress on the joints.
 This makes it an excellent choice for people with joint issues or those recovering from injuries.